ParallelEdits: Efficient Multi-object Image Editing: Implementation Details

 \section{Implementation Details}

-Our proposed MultiEdits is based on the Latent Consistency Model~\citep{song2023consistency}, with the publicly available LCM \footnote{\href{https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7}{https://huggingface.co/SimianLuo/LCMDreamshaperv7}} which is finetuned from Stable Diffusion v1.5.
-We then follow \citep{xu2023inversion} to leverage their proposed inversion-free technique in MultiEdits for image editing.
-During sampling, we perform LCM sampling~\citep{song2023consistency} with 15 denoising steps, and the classifier-free guidance is set to 4.0.
+Our proposed ParallelEdits is based on the Latent Consistency Model~\cite{song2023consistency}, with the publicly available LCM \footnote{\href{https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7}{https://huggingface.co/SimianLuo/LCMDreamshaperv7}} which is finetuned from Stable Diffusion v1.5.
+We then follow \cite{xu2023inversion} to leverage their proposed inversion-free technique in ParallelEdits for image editing.
+During sampling, we perform LCM sampling~\cite{song2023consistency} with 15 denoising steps, and the classifier-free guidance (CFG) is set to 4.0.
+ParallelEdits can control the editing strength by adjusting the CFG .
+There's a trade-off between achieving satisfactory inversion and robust editing ability.
+A higher CFG tends to produce stronger editing effects but may lower inversion results and identity preservation.
 We also set the hyper-parameter $\theta$ as 0.9 and $\beta$ as 0.8 in our experiments, where $\theta, \beta$ are used to determine the edit type of a given edit action.

 In the inversion-free multi-branch editing approach, for $1<n<N$, the noise estimation is also conditioned on a text conditioning $c_n$ in branch $n$.
 This can be expressed as ${\epsilon(n)}_\tau^\text{edt} = \epsilon_\theta({z(n)}_\tau^\text{edt}, \tau, c_n)$.
 Here, $c_1$ corresponds to the source prompt, $c_N$ corresponds to the target prompt, and $c_n$ represents the prompt that includes all aspect edits up to branch $n$.